jonreid/OCMockito/README.md

 ### Build Your Own

-If you want to build OCMockito yourself, clone the repo, copy OCHamcrest-3.0.0 into the Frameworks folder, then
+If you want to build OCMockito yourself, clone the repo, then

 ```sh
 $ git submodule update --init